Majority of Democrats want candidate other than Biden in 2024: poll

 The poll found that 39 percent of respondents approve of Biden’s job performance, compared to 53 percent who disapprove.
 The president’s approval rating has remained underwater for more than a year with inflation near a 40-year high.

-Thirty-six percent of respondents approved of Biden’s handling of the economy, while 57 percent indicated they disapprove.
+Thirty-six percent of respondents approved of Biden’s handling of the economy, while 57 percent indicated they disapproved.

-Despite the deficit on his handling of the economy and general performance, the poll found an increasing proportion of Americans believe Biden has accomplished a great deal in the White House.
+Despite the deficit in his handling of the economy and general performance, the poll found an increasing proportion of Americans believe Biden has accomplished a great deal in the White House.

-Forty percent said he’s accomplished a great deal or good amount as president, rising five percentage points from when the pollster asked the question last fall.
+Forty percent said he has accomplished a great deal or good amount as president, rising five percentage points from when the pollster asked the question last fall.

 Democrats this summer achieved a string of legislative victories, including on issues like gun control, climate spending and semiconductors.

-The 4 in 10 Americans who think highly of Biden’s accomplishments remains slightly below historical averages, however.
+However, the 4 in 10 Americans who think highly of Biden’s accomplishments remain slightly below historical averages.
 Since 1993, the figure has clocked in at 43 percent on average.

 Langer Research Associates conducted the survey by landline and cell phone between Sept.
 18 and Sept.
 21 among a random national sample of 1,006 adults.
 The margin of error is plus or minus 3.5 percentage points.